White House was warned Giuliani was target of Russian intelligence operation to feed misinformation to Trump

 “So when you tell me, why did I use Rudy, and one of the things about Rudy, number one, he was the best prosecutor, you know, one of the best prosecutors, and the best mayor,” Trump said.
 “But also, other presidents had them.
 FDR had a lawyer who was practically, you know, was totally involved with government.
 Eisenhower had a lawyer.
 They all had lawyers.”

-Months earlier, Trump had also told Ukrainian President Volodymyr Zelensky that he should meet with Giuliani.
+Months earlier, Trump also had told Ukrainian President Volodymyr Zelensky that he should meet with Giuliani.

 “Mr. Giuliani is a highly respected man.
-He was the mayor of New York City, a great mayor, and I would like him to call you,” Trump told Zelensky in a phone call July 25, 2019, according to a partial transcript released by the White House.
+He was the mayor of New York City, a great mayor, and I would like him to call you,” Trump told Zelensky in a phone call on July 25, 2019, according to a partial transcript released by the White House.
 “I will ask him to call you along with the Attorney General.
 Rudy very much knows what’s happening and he is a very capable guy.
 If you could speak to him that would be great.”

 That phone call was the centerpiece of the impeachment case against the president.